As your image collection inevitably grows huge, you will need a good program to view, sort and manage your pictures.

 A very special veteran: Special license.
 Special look and feel.
 Multiple window layout.
 Basic file managing, extended file format conversion and image manipulation capabilities.
 No slideshow function.
 Worth a try.

 feh is an command line controlled image viewer using the imlib2 library to open and manipulate images. feh has a large number of operational modes.
 The default mode is an image slideshow, showing one image at a time from those specified on the command line.
 Keys and mouse control may be used to move through them.
 It is great for recursive slide shows: The command "feh -zZFr -D 2 pictures/" will display randomly (z), in fullscreen (F), recursive (r) and zoomed to screen size (Z) the pictures in the folder pictures/ with a delay of 2 sec.
 It does lack some basic features like sorting by full pathname in recursive mode.
+However, if you want to display an image without borders on your Gnome desktop, feh will do it easily, and the man page will even list the option (-x).

 XV and XZGV are cool.
 If that's not what you're looking for then GQview is the least crappy alternative for viewing slide shows of images (and also browsing them with the mouse-wheel.
 This essential feature is stupidly disabled by default, Edit -> Preferences -> Advanced -> At the bottom of that tab, "Mouse wheel scrolls image" to enable).